Skip navigation

 Efforts are made to ensure the baby has enough glucose in the blood:

 • Feeding soon after birth may prevent low blood sugar in mild cases.
-Even if the plan is to breastfeed, the baby may need some formula during the first 8 to 24 hours if the blood sugar is low.
+Even if the plan is to breastfeed, the baby may need some donor milk or formula supplementation during the first 8 to 24 hours if the blood sugar is low and there is no maternal breast milk available.

-• Many hospitals are now giving dextrose (sugar) gel inside the baby's cheek instead of giving formula if there is not enough mother's milk.
+• Many hospitals are now giving dextrose (glucose) gel inside the baby's cheek in addition to supplementation.

 • Low blood sugar that does not improve with feeding is treated with fluid containing sugar (glucose) and water given through a vein (IV).

-• In severe cases, if the baby needs large amounts of sugar, fluid containing glucose must be given through an umbilical (belly button) vein for several days.
+• In severe cases, if the baby needs large amounts of sugar, fluid containing higher concentrations of glucose must be given through an umbilical (belly button) vein for several days.

 Rarely, the infant may need breathing support or medicines to treat other effects of diabetes.
 High bilirubin levels are treated with light therapy (phototherapy).